zdave-parity/jam-np/simple.md

 The guarantor receiving the work-package bundle should perform basic verification first and then execute the refine logic, returning the hash of the resulting work-report and a signature that can be included in a guaranteed work-report.
-The basic verification should include checking the validity of the authorization and checking the work-package hash to segment root mappings.
+The basic verification should include checking the validity of the authorization and checking the work-package hash to segments-root mappings.
 If the mappings cannot be verified, the guarantor may, at their discretion, either refuse to refine the work-package or blindly trust the mappings.

 ```
+Segments-Root = [u8; 32]
-Segment Root Mappings = len++[Work Package Hash ++ Segment Root]
+Segments-Root Mappings = len++[Work-Package Hash ++ Segments-Root]
-Work Package Bundle = As in GP
+Work-Package Bundle = As in GP

 Guarantor -> Guarantor

---> Core Index ++ Segment Root Mappings
+--> Core Index ++ Segments-Root Mappings
---> Work Package Bundle
+--> Work-Package Bundle
 --> FIN
-<-- Work Report Hash ++ Ed25519 Signature
+<-- Work-Report Hash ++ Ed25519 Signature
 <-- FIN
 ```